joric/oneliners/README.md

     def appendCharacters(self, s: str, t: str) -> int: p=iter(s);return sum(c not in p for c in t)
 ```

+This solution won't work without converting a string to an iterator.

 ### Counters